mxwalbert/cohesivm/docs/source/examples/analysis.md

 This approach seems too complex for what the function does, but it makes sense if you consider that this should be implemented in a separate {class}`~cohesivm.analysis.Analysis` class.
 There, the data is stored as a property and the {attr}`~cohesivm.analysis.Analysis.functions` (i.e., methods) have direct access to it.
-Due to the use of structured arrays (which facilitate to store the quantity and the unit alongside the data), the label also needs to be stated explicitly.
-But, again, this will normally be available as a property.
+Due to the use of [structured arrays](https://numpy.org/doc/stable/user/basics.rec.html), the label also needs to be stated explicitly.
+But, again, this will normally be available as a property of the class.

+## With vs. without Metadata

 In the following, the class is initialized with and without using the {class}`~cohesivm.database.Metadata` from the dataset.
 The former approach has the advantage that all available fields could be accessed by the